RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

 I think, I use names like key, currentKey, receivedKey, currentNote, lastNote, etc. Pick one and use that consitently.
 Maybe midiKey is best because it's short and avoids ambiguity.
 A "key" could mean something else in some contexts (for example, in key-value trees, etc.).
+A "note" could also mean something different in a different context (it could be a text snippet, for example).
 Also use midiVel then for velocity.
+Somewhere, there's a function setNoteKey.
+Maybe change that to setMidiKey.